himanshuxd/HXD-yt-dlp-GUI/README.md

 1. **Refresh Clipboard**: Click the `Refresh Clipboard` button to load the current URL from your clipboard.
 2. **View Formats**: The available formats will be displayed in the list box categorized as mentioned above after `yt-dlp` fetches them.
 3. **Select Formats**: Click on the desired formats in the list box to select them.
-You can select multiple formats to get the output you desire whether it be `webm` or `mkv` or `mp4`.
+You can select multiple formats to get the output you desire whether it be `webm`, `mkv`, or `mp4`.

 ### Available Options

 - **Refresh Clipboard**: Refreshes the clipboard to check for a new URL.
-- **Refresh Program**: Clears the current selections and output.
-Refreshes application for new URL download.
+- **Refresh Program**: Clears the current selections and output, and refreshes the application for a new URL download.
 - **Execute Command**: Executes a custom command entered in the command entry box.
 - **Just Download It**: Downloads the video using the default format.
 - **Download with Subtitles Embedded**: Downloads the video with subtitles embedded.